 5. CBD Topicals

 CBD topicals are products that are applied directly to the skin.
-They come in various forms, including CBD lotions, CBD balms, CBD salves, and CBD massage oils, and are often used for their potential health benefits, such as reducing inflammation and relieving pain.
+They come in various forms, including CBD lotions, CBD balms, CBD salves, CBD roll on and CBD massage oils, and are often used for their potential health benefits, such as reducing inflammation and relieving pain.

 Using topical CBD is easy — apply the product to the affected skin area and massage it until it's fully absorbed.